krittin1/java-springboot/README.md

 + create new buffer should empty
 + create new buffer with default size should 10
 + write A to buffer should read A
++ after write data in every indexes buffer should full